hyperledger-archives/sawtooth-core/docs/source/app_developers_guide/ubuntu.rst

 ******************************

-This document guides you through the process of setting up Hyperledger Sawtooth for application development on Ubuntu, introduces some of the basic Sawtooth concepts necessary for application development, and walks through performing the following tasks:
+This procedure guides you through the process of setting up Hyperledger Sawtooth for application development on Ubuntu, introduces some of the basic Sawtooth concepts necessary for application development, and walks through performing the following tasks: